Representative peer: Ireland

 Irish representation in the Westminster parliament was outlined by articles IV and VIII of the agreement embodied in the Acts of Union 1800, which also required the Irish Parliament to pass an act before the union providing details for implementation.

 Irish peers were allowed to elect twenty-eight representative peers as Lords Temporal, each of whom could serve for life.
 The Chamber of the Irish House of Lords, located in Parliament House on College Green in central Dublin, housed the first election, attended by the peers or their proxies.
 The government mistakenly circulated a list of the successful candidates before the vote.
 The Clerk of the Crown and Hanaper in Ireland was responsible for electoral arrangements; each peer voted by an open and public ballot.
 After the Union, new elections were held by postal vote within 52 days of a vacancy.
 Vacancies arose through death or, in the case of Baron Ashtown in 1915, bankruptcy.
-No vacancy was created where a representative peer acquired a UK peerage, as when Lord Curzon was made Baron Scarsdale in 1911.
+No vacancy was created where a representative peer acquired a UK peerage, as when Lord Curzon was made Earl Curzon of Kedleston in 1911.